MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-working-with-custom-templates-and-the-uev-generator.md

 ---
 title: Working with Custom UE-V Templates and the UE-V Template Generator
-description: Create your own custom settings location templates by working with Custom User Experience Virtualization (UE-V) Templates and the UE-V Template Generator.
+description: Create your own custom settings location templates by working with Custom User Experience Virtualization (UE-V) Templates and the UE-V Template Generator. ms.date: 04/19/2017 ms.topic: article
-author: aczechowski
-ms.prod: windows-client
-ms.collection:
- - tier3
- - must-keep
-ms.date: 04/19/2017
-ms.reviewer:
-manager: aaroncz
-ms.author: aaroncz
-ms.topic: article
-ms.technology: itpro-configure
 ---

 # Working with custom UE-V templates and the UE-V template generator

 **Applies to**
 - Windows 10

 User Experience Virtualization (UE-V) uses XML files called ***settings location templates*** to monitor and synchronize application settings and Windows settings between user devices.
 By default, some settings location templates are included in UE-V. However, if you want to synchronize settings for desktop applications other than those settings included in the default templates, you can create your own custom settings location templates with the UE-V template generator.
 You can also edit or validate custom settings location templates with the UE-V template generator.

 Use the UE-V template generator to monitor, discover, and capture the locations where Win32 applications store settings.
 The template generator doesn't create settings location templates for the following types of applications:

 - Virtualized applications
 - Applications that are offered through Terminal Services
 - Java applications
 - Windows applications

 ## Standard and non-standard settings locations